ibm-cloud-docs/watson-assistant/backup-data.md

     - `resourceController.yaml`: The Resource Controller file keeps a list of all provisioned instances.
 See [Creating the resourceController.yaml file](#backup-resource-controller-yaml).

-    - `postgres.yaml`: The Postgres file lists details for the target Postgres pods.
-See [Creating the postgres.yaml file](#backup-postgres-yaml).

 1. Get the secret: